Expressions

 which yields f(x,y)+3*f(x,z)+f(y,z)+3*f(x,x)+2*f(y,y)+6*f(x,y).

-Once attributes have been defined for functions, they cannot be changed anymore as this would invalidate previously built expressions.
-When parsing a new function, the default attributes will be assigned.
-Therefore, make sure to define all function attributes before parsing any expressions.
+Once symbols have been defined, their attributes cannot be changed anymore as this would invalidate previously built expressions.
+When parsing an expression, the default attributes will be assigned to previously undefined symbols.
+Therefore, make sure to define symbols with special attributes before parsing any expressions.

 Walking the expression tree